ObsidianBox/Obsidian/README.md

 ## Prerequisites
 * [Java] 7
-* [Gradle] 1.12+
+* [Gradle] 1.12

 ## Cloning
 If you are using Git, use this command to clone the project: `git clone git@github.com:ObsidianBox/Obsidian.git`

 ## Setup
-__Note:__ If you do not have [Gradle] installed you can use the gradlew files included with the project in place of 'gradle' in the following command(s).
-If you are using Git Bash, Unix or OS X then use './gradlew'.
-If you are using Windows then use 'gradlew.bat'.
+__Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.

 __For [Eclipse]__
   1. Run `gradle cleanCache --refresh-dependencies` to pull in dependencies cleanly.